 - Explore Gothenburg, Sweden: 10 Must Visit Places in This Underrated But Beautiful City

-Sweden Schengen Visa At a Glance
+Schengen Sweden Visa At a Glance

 Validity: Short Stay – 90 days in a 180 day period

-Entries: Single, Double or Multiple
+Entries: Single, Double, or Multiple

 Processing Time: 15 days

-Where to Apply Sweden Schengen Visa
+Where to Apply for Schengen Sweden Visa

 Sweden Visa Application Center